symdesign/wakkle/README.md

 Make sure that the folder which includes the image's assets has the same name as your wakkl-image but without its file extension.

 ### meta.json
 `meta.json` contains the exif data of any image of the sequence.
 As you can see, it contains amongst other things information about the camera, the artist and the lens.

+But the most important information is the `FOV` (= Field Of View) which is used to map generated element into the scene.

 Depending on the feature components (see below) you would like to use, you can include dataset attributes to the file as well.
 ```
 {
     "XMP-exif": {
-        "ExifToolVersion": 10.77,

         ...